-Except as provided below, there are no sales charges payable on subscription for Shares.
-However, the Company may authorise the Manager to charge a sales charge on subscription monies in relation to other Classes of shares in such amount as may be specified in a Relevant Supplement, subject to a maximum of 5% of subscription monies.
+Unless as provided below, there are no sales charges payable on subscription for Shares.
+However, the Company may authorise the Manager or its delegate to charge a sales charge on net subscription monies in relation to other Classes of Shares in such amount as may be set out below or specified in a Relevant Supplement.

-However, the Manager has authorised the Distributor, in its discretion to impose a sales charge of up to such amount as set out below of the net subscription proceeds of investors which it introduces to the Company in the relevant Classes below.
 Any sales charge will be deducted by the Distributor from the subscription proceeds at the time of the purchase of Shares and does not constitute an asset of the Company.
 Sales charges may be individually negotiated at the time of purchase.
 Banks and servicing or other agents employed as agents of Shareholders may impose administrative or other charges to be paid by Shareholders pursuant to arrangements between Shareholders and those banks or other agents.